yetulaxman/rstudio-openshift/README.md

 Rstudio docker image for DAKI project (rstudio-daki) includes the latest version of R (v4.0.0), rstudio and required R-packages to help various data analysis activities in the broad scope of DAKI project.
 Current state of Dockerfile is available in *daki* folder.
 In addition ".dockerfile" is also included to generate a docker image that can be deployed on cPouta application where users usually have previlized access rights.
 The image thus generated however may not be compatible either openshift or notebooks enviroment.

 ### Deploying rstudio-daki on Rahti *via* commandline
-Original openshift template (*rstudio-template.yaml*) was modified to include only rstudio, excluding shiny part for now and is renamed as *rstudio-daki-template.yaml*.
+Original openshift template (i.e., *rstudio-template.yaml*) was modified to include only rstudio, excluding shiny part and is renamed as *rstudio-daki-template.yaml*.
 Corresponding customised Dockerfile for openshift deployment (named as *Dockerfile*) is available in *daki* folder.

 The following openshift command can be used to deploy rstudio-daki server on Rahti